 Important Points to remember: – Corrective waves (2) and (4) can never break the start of its previous waves in any case.
-Means wave (2) can never break below the start of its previous wave (1) and wave (4) can never break below the start of its previous wave (3).
+Means wave (2) can never break the start of its previous wave (1) and wave (4) can never break the start of its previous wave (3).

 BUT, wave (b) can break the start of its previous wave (a) and when it happens we call it Irregular wave (b) which make the whole corrective wave (abc) as Irregular Corrective wave or Irregular Correction.
-Both corrective waves (2) and (4) comprises of 3 inner wave as (abc) pattern or combination of repeated (abc) patterns whereas wave (b) also comprises of 3 inner waves as same (abc) pattern at lower degree.
+Both corrective waves (2) and (4) comprises of 3 inner wave (abc) or combination of repeated (abc) patterns whereas wave (b) also comprises of 3 inner waves as same (abc) pattern at lower degree.

-So, wave (b) is a part a corrective wave (2) and (4) but itself also a corrective wave.
+So, wave (b) is a part a corrective wave (2) and (4) but it itself also a corrective wave.
 It is a corrective wave within correction.
 Please remember, wave (b) is always a 3 wave’s move having inner pattern as (abc).
 It may be difficult to understand for newbie but it is just simple if you understand EW Cycle.

 So, let me explain “Irregular Correction” in details.
 I am explaining this whole article on imaginary images as my main aim is to make you understand the concepts.
 Real time example you will see in most of my analysis report.

 A correction or corrective wave is comprises of 3 inner waves called a, b and c.
-Where wave (a) is impulse, wave (b) is corrective which is shorter than (a) or you can say wave (b) doesn’t break start of (a) and next wave (c) is always an impulse generally equal or larger than (a).
+Where generally wave (a) is impulse, wave (b) is corrective and shorter than (a) or you can say wave (b) doesn’t break start of (a) and next wave (c) is always an impulse generally equal or larger than (a).
 Look at the (Fig. 1 in Image 1), it is a example of a simple correction which we call as “Simple Zigzag” or regular.

 BUT in some cases, wave (b) goes larger than (a) or wave (b) broke the start point of (a), we call it Irregular Correction.
 See (Fig. 2 in Image 1).
 This is the simple presentation of an “Irregular Correction”.
 We call it Irregular Correction because wave (b) is “Irregular” in this correction.